nolanlawson/css-talk-2022/markdown.md

 ???

 This right-to-left technique works out pretty well.
 But we have another problem.
 What about selectors like this one?

+The right-hand-side (i.e. the descendant) is pretty generic.
+Most DOM trees have a lot of `div`s.

 ---